. Is Gluten-Free Low Carb: Breaking Down Myths Around Gluten-Free Diets

 Conclusion

 In conclusion, while gluten-free diets are crucial for people with allergies and sensitivities, it is generally not necessary to avoid gluten if you do not fall into one of these categories.
-Eating a gluten-free diet does not mean that you are eating a low carb diet or a “healthy” diet and gluten containing foods can be a healthy part of your eating plan.
+A gluten-free diet does not mean that you are eating a low-carb or a “healthy” diet, and gluten-containing foods can be a healthy part of your eating plan.

-If you do have a gluten allergy or sensitivity, or are just aiming to consume more plant based foods, check out our post about Chickpeas, a gluten-free legume that has many health benefits!
+If you have a gluten allergy or sensitivity or are just aiming to consume more plant-based foods, check out our post about Chickpeas, a gluten-free legume with many health benefits.
+You might also enjoy this recipe for Almond Flour Chocolate Chip Muffins!

 Leave a Comment